A Grape and a Olive were found in the bathroom. Olive Oil should ONLY ever be found in the kitchen.

 Other high Oleic acid oils used in skincare apart from Olive oil are, Avocado, Macadamia, Apricot kernel, Almond, Marula fruit, Carrot seed, Buriti fruit and Plum kernel.

-Grapeseed oil is not only predominately Linoleic fatty acid it also contains powerful antioxidants including proanthocyanidins and tocotrienol (unsaturated Vitamin E).
+Grapeseed oil is not only predominately linoleic fatty acid it also contains powerful antioxidants including proanthocyanidins and tocotrienols (unsaturated Vitamin E).

 Natures perfect active for your skin.